-Electricity consumption during certain times of day comes with a high price.
+Electricity consumption during certain times of day comes at a high price.
 To prevent brownouts during demand spikes, utility companies maintain a lot of very expensive equipment on standby, and they pass that expense onto commercial (industrial) ratepayers in the form of demand charges: a portion of the electric bill, in addition to actual consumption, that customers pay to ensure utilities can supply “extra” energy if and when needed.
 For commercial customers, demand charges account for about 30 percent of the electric bill.

 The demand charge is typically based on time of use – the time of day a utility considers the peak period (for example, noon to 6 pm).
 How the charge is imposed, however, differs across utilities.
 Some increase the rate for electricity actually used during the peak period.
 Others base it on the highest level of consumption sustained for 15 minutes during the peak period.
 For simplicity, let’s say your peak demand consumption is never more than 40 kW, but for some reason one day it reaches 50 kW for just 15 minutes.
 Your peak demand meter is now set to 50 kW, often for a 12-month period, even if you never use that much again.